What Is A Platonic Friendship And Do They Exist?

 Like any relationship, friendship can require communication.
 Friends may disagree or have conflicts at times.
 If you feel hurt by your friend, it may feel tempting to end the friendship altogether.
 However, if you hope to commit to your friendships long-term, consider having an open conversation about how you feel.
 Try to actively listen when your friend discusses their emotions by not interrupting, listening to understand instead of listening to respond and repeating key pieces of what they say to make sure you understand them.

-If you are struggling to find friends who are interested in a purely platonic bond, there are a few ways you might find new friends, including the following:
+If you are struggling to find good friends who are interested in a purely platonic bond, there are a few ways you might find new friends in addition to your existing friendships, including the following:

 • Joining a university club